Becoming Modern: Literature and Culture 1800 to the Present

 Module description

-You will be introduced to a range of core theoretical, historical and cultural contexts for the study of modernity and its discontents, ranging from Kant’s ‘What is Enlightenment’ in 1784, via the anxious discussion of the creative destruction of modernity in the nineteenth century and the Modernist moment, all the way to the daunting challenges to the language and framework of modernity in the opening decades of the twenty-first century.
+In this module, you will be introduced to a range of core theoretical, historical and cultural contexts for the study of modernity and its discontents, ranging from Kant’s ‘What is Enlightenment’ in 1784, via the anxious discussion of the creative destruction of modernity in the nineteenth century and the Modernist moment, all the way to the daunting challenges to the language and framework of modernity in the opening decades of the twenty-first century.
+It is team taught by specialists in each area.

 Indicative Syllabus